wwnorton/design-system-rfcs/RFC_Technical_Design_Document.md

 # RFC : Technical design document

 ## Component - Tab

 ### Scope of the Document

 This document outlines the technical design document of Tab component functionalities.
 Its highlights the component design, properties, and initial implementation.

 ### Component Overview

 Tabs organize and allow users to move between content without having to navigate away from a page.
 The Tabs component organizes multiple sections of related content so a user can view one section at a time.

 ### Component Design

 > Component designed based on the scope of the tab component, by default, the Tab simply renders data passed to it.

 ### Scope

 - Tab Container: Tab container is a component that manages the context and state of the tabs.
 - Tab List: Wrapper for the tab components.
 - Tab:  Element that serves as a label for one of the tab panels and can be activated to display that panel.
 - Tab Panel: Is a presentational component which accepts a tab’s content as its children.

- #### Tab Container
+#### Tabs

 The component or element the *Tabs* should render as *Fragment*.

 Provides context and state.

 ##### Properties

 | Props  | Type | Default | Required | Description |
 | :------------- |:-------------:|:-------------:|:-------------:|:-------------|
 | ClassName| Object | | | Override or extend component style.|
 | Id      | String | | | Unique identification of tabs. |

 #### TabList

 The component or element the *TabList* should render as *div*.

 ##### Properties

 | Props  | Type | Default | Required | Description |
 | :------------- |:-------------:|:-------------:|:-------------:|:-------------|
 | ClassName| Object | | | Override or extend component style.|